 Module 4: Freedpeople in the South: Balancing Economics, Politics, Land, and Labor

 This course will also contain an optional Saturday onsite session on August 15 at the Virginia Historical Society, where participants will get to meet one another, see some of the primary sources used in the class, take a behind-the-scenes tour, and more.

 Successful completion of the course will result in forty-five recertification points.
 The cost of the institute is $40.

 A personal statement of interest (500 words or less) explaining your reason for selecting this course and the way you hope to use it in your teaching.

 A letter of recommendation from your principal, history/social studies department chair, social studies specialist, or community civic leader

 Submit these additional application materials as soon as possible.
 Your application is not complete without submitting all required materials.

 Programs for homeschoolers

 The VHS offers special educator-led history presentations for homeschool students.
 Come early, or stay after your program, and enjoy the museum.
-Programming opportunities for homeschool students consist of special tours through our long-term exhibition, The Story of Virginia, an American Experience, or special hands-on history programs.
-Visit our calendar to learn when our next homeschool program will be offered.
+Programming opportunities for homeschool students consist of hands-on history programs.
+For information on programs for homeschoolers contact Caroline Legros at 804.342.9652 or email@example.com.